atdhebuja/Python-Penetration-Testing/README.md

 See file for script Run Python2 scripts in Kali Linux v2022.txt

 # 2. Python Port Scanner
-See file for script Python Port Scanner.txt
+See file for script Python Port Scanner.py

 # 3.